Depth filter: Applications of depth filters and advantages

 The use of deep bed sand filters as the final step in municipal potable water treatment has increased significantly over the past decade, with its application ranging from clarification and processing of drinking water to wastewater treatment plants where the wastewater is required to be polished before being discharged.

 The main deep bed filtration processes currently used are direct filtration and contact-flocculation filtration.
 Direct filtration involves a short period of pre flocculation stage followed by the filtration process.
-In sewage treatment plants, the majority of suspended solids and other contaminates are successfully removed after the primary and secondary treatment stages.
+In sewage treatment plants, the majority of suspended solids and other contaminants are successfully removed after the primary and secondary treatment stages.
 To remove the remaining solids and organic compounds from the wastewater stream, direct filtration method is utilised with prior flocculation.
 As the contaminant separation process takes place in the filter medium, factors such as flocculation time, filtration velocity and flocculent dosage are required to be monitored regularly, as they can directly affect the flocculent size produced.
 This is vital to the process in order to prevent potential clogging or bioclogging of the filter bed.

 The advantages associated with this process include the ability to produce large flocculent, which can then be filtered.
 The other advantage of the depth filtration method is the flexibility in the choice of filter arrangement, which allows high solid storage capacities to be obtained, while keeping the energy consumption rate within an acceptable range.
 The downside of using direct filtration is that microbes are able to grow within the channels of the filter and hence reproduce throughout long operating runs.
 This reproduction of organisms within the filter matrix can result in the contamination of the filtrate.

 Depth filtration is also widely used for the clarification of cell culture clarification.
 The cell culture systems can contain yeast, bacterial and other contaminant cells and hence, an efficient clarification stage is vital to separate the cells and other colloidal matter to produce a particle free cell system [9].
 Most depth filters used in pharmaceutical processes such as cell system harvesting are composed of cellulose fibres and filter aids.
 The direct flow design in depth filters provides a financially suitable solution by trapping the contaminants within the filter channel while ensuring the maximum recovery rate of the product.
 The other advantages of this system include its low power costs, since the pumps utilised in depth filters require minimal power input due to the small pressure within the system.
 Depth filtration is also flexible in terms of being able to scale up or down the system while outputting a high rate of yield (>95%).